LejonKralemann/CISTRANSGUIDE/readme.txt

 Sample:			The name of the library sample.
 Example: "7C1_LB".
 This name should in principle be unique.
 If the samples have been sequenced multiple times, they can have the same name, as long as the RunID is different.
 Primer:			The secondary GUIDEseq primer sequence (GSP2).
 Use 'NA' in fasta mode.
 File_name:		The part before "_R1.fastq.gz" or "_R2.fastq.gz".
+This name needs to be unique in this list.
 Ref:			The genome reference file name, containing all the chromosomes, as well as the plasmid sequence(s).
 Example: "pCAS-PPO.fa".
 P5_adapter:		Enter the full P5 adapter primer, without special characters.
 Degenerate bases allowed but will be automatically changed to N. Use 'NA' in fasta mode.
 P7_adapter:		Enter the full p7 adapter primer, without special characters.
 Degenerate bases allowed but will be automatically changed to N. Use 'NA' in fasta mode.